AudunTA/ISMK/README.md

  ```
 2. Open the project in your code editor:
 ```
-run on your live server
+run on your local server, you cannot commit on this project
 ```

 # Contributing
 This is a school projects and contribution changes should not be made.